Improve Your Ukulele Skills!

 What can I expect to learn in my first few months of lessons?

-My song-based approach teaches songs of your choice, that fit your skill level, from which you’ll learn proper technique, fretboard logic, scales, chords, ear training, music theory, composition and improvisation.
+My song-based approach teaches songs of our choice, that fit your current skill level, from which you’ll learn proper technique, fretboard logic, scales, chords, ear training, music theory, composition and improvisation.

 If you’re an absolute beginner, we’ll choose from my library of over 1,000 songs, for each of which I’ve created resources (like chord charts, lead sheets, strumming or finger picking patterns, or play-along MP3s) to help your practice time at home between our sessions together.